odinuv/web/en/apv/walkthrough/html-forms/index.md

 Apart from the `name` and `value`, most controls have attributes:

 - `required` -- When used, the end-user must enter a value in the control.
-- `readonly` -- When used, the end-user cannot change the value of the control, he can however focus the control (enter cursor into it) and e.g. copy text from the control.
+- `readonly` -- When used, the end-user cannot change the value of the control, she can however focus the control (put the cursor into it) and e.g. copy a text from the control.
 - `disabled` -- When used, the end-user cannot interact with the control in any way.
 - `id` -- A unique identifier of the HTML element, used for linking [labels](/en/apv/walkthrough/html-forms/#labels).